How can anyone in Maryland think that bats are scary?

 - Formerly known as the Eastern Pipistrelle.

-The Tricolored Bat is the smallest in Maryland!
+This species is the smallest bat found in Maryland!

 Despite their small stature, Tricolored Bats can live to be 15 years old, which is a long time for bats!
 And interestingly, Tricolored Bats mate in the fall, but the female stores the sperm and doesn’t become pregnant until spring.